 Community Land Trusts

-These initiatives provide opportunities for affordable homeownership, by selling houses below market value while keeping the land.
+These initiatives provide opportunities for affordable homeownership by selling houses below market value while keeping the land.

 Tips for Teachers Considering Homeownership